LFM-3D: Learnable Feature Matching Across Wide Baselines Using 3D Signals: Experiments

 At inference time, given an image, we first apply an off-the-shelf instance segmenter for the target object category.
 Using the mask, we produce a tight crop around the object and pass it to the feed-forward network that estimates NOCS coordinates per pixel.
 On the synthetic dataset, the network is able to achieve a regression error of $1.4cm$ on a test set of unseen shoe models.
 We show qualitative results of running NOCS on Objectron in Figure~\ref{fig:nocs}.
 Note that NOCS is only trained on synthetic renders from Google Scanned Objects, but is able to generalize to real images.
 We also note that the network fails for less common shoes (fifth column), as the dataset contains mostly sneaker type shoes.

-\textbf{Monocular depth.} We use an off-the-shelf, class-agnostic monocular depth estimation model to predict depth maps for the \emph{camera} object class, to study the long-tailed case where a large repository of 3D models is not available.
+\textbf{Monocular depth.} We use an off-the-shelf, class-agnostic monocular depth estimation model to predict depth maps when studying long-tailed object categories where a large repository of 3D models is not available.
 We use the publicly available DPT~\cite{ranftl2021vision} model, which is based on a Vision Transformer~\cite{dosovitskiy2020vit} backbone and trained on a large-scale meta-dataset across many image domains~\cite{Ranftl2020}.
 Following convention, we directly use the output inverse-depth maps to better handle depth values at large distances from the camera~\cite{civera2008inverse}.
 Please see the appendix for qualitative depth estimate examples.